paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-035-agricultural-adjustment-act-of-1938.md

 (3) **Audit** — The Secretary shall establish statistically valid procedures under which the Secretary shall conduct targeted audits of such persons or legal entities as the Secretary determines are most likely to exceed the limitations under subsection (b).

-**(d) Commensurate reduction** In the case of a payment or benefit described in subsection (b)(2) made in a crop, program, or fiscal year, as appropriate, to an entity, general partnership, or joint venture, the amount of the payment or benefit shall be reduced by an amount that is commensurate with the direct and indirect ownership interest in the entity, general partnership, or joint venture of each person who has an average adjusted gross income in excess of the applicable limitation specified in subsection (b).
+**(d) Commensurate reduction** In the case of a payment or benefit described in subsection (b)(2) made in a crop, program, or fiscal year, as appropriate, to an entity, the amount of the payment or benefit shall be reduced by an amount that is commensurate with the direct and indirect ownership interest in the entity of each person who has an average adjusted gross income in excess of the applicable limitation specified in subsection (b).

 ### Statutory Notes

 #### References in Text
-The Agricultural Act of 2014, referred to in subsec. (b)(2)(A) to (C), is Pub.
+The Agricultural Act of 2014, referred to in subsec. (b)(2)(A) to (C), (4)(A)(i)(I), is Pub.
 L. 113–79, Feb.
 7, 2014, 128 Stat.
 649. Subtitles A, B, and E of title I of the Act are classified principally to subchapter I (§ 9011 et seq.) and generally to subchapters II (§ 9031 et seq.) and IV (§ 9081), respectively, of chapter 115 of this title.
 Title II of the Act enacted, amended, and repealed numerous sections and provisions set out as notes in Title 16, Conservation, and Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title note set out under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001) and Tables.

 The Agriculture Improvement Act of 2018, referred to in subsec. (b)(2)(C), is Pub.
 L. 115–334, Dec.
 20, 2018, 132 Stat.
 4490.
 Title II of the Act enacted, amended, and repealed numerous sections and provisions set out as notes in this title, Title 16, Conservation, Title 33, Navigation and Navigable Waters, and Title 43, Public Lands.
 For complete classification of this Act to the Code, see Short Title of 2018 Amendment note set out under [section 9001 of this title](./chapter-115-agricultural-commodity-policy-and-programs.md#section-9001) and Tables.